 I know that’s a mouthful – zucchini, carrot AND apple in a gluten-free muffin?
 Yes!
 These muffins are moist, fluffy and just sweet enough.
 The zucchini, carrot and apple are shredded and melt into the muffin.
-A sweet tart apple adds a little sweetness so less sugar is needed.
+An apple adds sweetness so less sugar is needed.
 You would never know that these muffins are filled with veggies and fruit.

-Gluten-Free Flour-I tested this recipe with several different gluten-free flour blends and they all worked well.
+I tested this recipe with several different mixes and they all worked well.
 My custom blend of sorghum, millet and brown rice flours is my favorite.
 It lends better flavor to baked goods than your average rice flour blend.

 Here is the special flour blend that I love for this recipe and many more of my gluten-free recipes: